DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

 ---
-title: Reconfirming a deferred offer iteration
+title: Reconfirming a deferred offer (iteration 2)
 description: Prompt providers to reconfirm a deferred offer from the previous cycle
 date: 2020-08-14
 ---